JeremyRand/zeronet-yacy/README.md

 Index Attributes: index media: uncheck (might be needed to force the content blacklist to work?)

 ### Sit back and wait for it to index

+You can use the Crawler Monitor and the Index Browser in YaCy to track progress.